ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     fabric-samples -> commercial paper -> organizations -> magenetocorp -> configuration -> cli

 You should see two files in there.
-One named `docker-compose-yml` and another named `monitordocker.sh`
+One named `docker-compose.yml` and another named `monitordocker.sh`

 ![image](images/13.png)